 - Spares (pads, spoke, socks etc).

 - Cooking equipment and food.

 PLEASE remember its the Yorkshire Dales.
 Use kit that you are confident will last the route.
 It will be a physical challenge with trails that will test your equipment.
-700×32 tyres are not going to be reliable streaming down Stock Dale Lane laden with kit.
+Make sure your brake pads are fresh and your chain is lubricated.

 Here are some useful websites.